IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The *Manual on Human Rights Monitoring* says:

 > Whenever appropriate, and with the informed consent of the individuals concerned, for the people they come into contact with HROs should facilitate access to structures and organizations that can provide psycho-social support, legal aid, shelter, physical protection, health care services, etc. This entails mapping existing referral pathways or networks, and establishing contacts with these organizations and services in advance so as to be in a position to advise on how to access them and to facilitate contact when needed.
-Coordination with other actors is thus essential to ensuring a wider availability of services, but also to ensuring that a referral respects confidentiality and protects the security of the individuals assisted.^[NManual on Human Rights Monitoring (Revised edition)]
+Coordination with other actors is thus essential to ensuring a wider availability of services, but also to ensuring that a referral respects confidentiality and protects the security of the individuals assisted.\[57]

 # Reporting